bingis-khan/kkc/design.md

 right now, all structs are ABI compatible with C, since I need it for external functions.
 I don't actually want it for structs that do not interact with external stuff, because I can rearrange struct members for best alignment and reduce redundant nested enums.

 This is obviously incorrect when it comes to functions with environments.

+# Temporary `fn` keyword

+actually, parsing functions vs variables has gotten a bit complicated.
+For now, I'll introduce a keyword for functions to make parsing easier.
+I still want to make it like it was before, but I'll have to think about maybe saving lexing state?
+I want to make this language work as soon as possible, so I'll handle other shit later.